aadhilmsyed/EventsBot/README.md

 ## Usage Terms

-This source code is provided solely for the purpose of running the GeoFS Events CoPilot Discord Bot in the context of the GeoFS Events Discord Server.
+This source code is provided solely for the purpose of running the GeoFS Events CoPilot Discord Bot in the context of the [GeoFS Events Discord Server](https://discord.gg/nCWhNgN).
 Any use, reproduction, modification, or distribution of this source code for other projects or purposes is strictly prohibited.

 © GeoFS Flights Channel 2023.
 All Rights Reserved.

-For questions or support, join our [Discord Server](https://discord.gg/nCWhNgN).